Patbox/UniversalGraves/README.md

   "guiProtectedItem": [/*...*/],             // Items used in guis to represent protected graves, they use same syntax as /give
-  "guiItem": [/*...*/],                      // Items used in guis to represent graves, they use same syntax as /give "[time-type]Text": "...",                  // Text used to represent time symbol "worldNameOverrides": {                    // Allows to override name of the world in messages
+  "guiItem": [/*...*/],                      // Items used in guis to represent graves, they use same syntax as /give "[time-type]Text": "...",                  // Text used to represent time symbol "fullDateFormat": "...",                   // Text used to represent full date, using standard java date format "worldNameOverrides": {                    // Allows to override name of the world in messages
     "world:id": "WorldName"
     /* and others */